dianaa-code/hello-world/README.md

 This is my first GitHub repository. created by diana.

-I am a first year engineering student learning Git and GitHub
+I am a first-year engineering student learning Git and GitHub